raynaharrisphd/raynaharrisphd.github.io/_posts/2026-06-19-dollarpoint-1.md

 layout: post
 title: "Dollar Point Yoga Weekend 1: Summer Solstice"
 date: 2026-06-19
 excerpt: "Summer Yoga at Dollar Point consists of Friday yoga on the grass by the pool and Saturday yoga on the beach by the lake.
-This weekend's class is theme is the summer solstice, with a focus on celebrating the light withing and around us.
-The class incorporates elements of breathwork, meditaion, hatha yoga, and Qi Gong."
+This weekend's class is theme is the summer solstice, with a focus on celebrating the light within and around us.
+The class incorporates elements of breath-work, meditation, hatha yoga, and Qi Gong."
 categories: yoga
 tags: ['Dollar Point Yoga']
 #spotify: 37i9dQZF1E4x4CF3StGzdI